 What is educational leadership?

-Educational leadership is the practice of guiding, inspiring, and influencing others to foster growth and development within an educational setting.
+Educational leadership is the practice of guiding, inspiring, and influencing others to foster growth and development.
 It involves setting clear goals, creating a positive learning environment, and empowering both students and educators to achieve their full potential.
 Educational leaders prioritize collaboration, innovation, and inclusivity to drive success.
 Their role is to serve as a bridge between the needs of students, educators, and the community, ensuring everyone involved can thrive.

 What is the role of educational leadership?

 The role of educational leadership is to ensure a harmonious and supportive environment that encourages learning, creativity, and personal growth.
-Educational leaders act as mentors, guiding both students and educators while facilitating open communication between families and the institution.
-Their aim is to build a culture of trust, inclusivity, and continuous improvement within the organization.
+Educational leaders act as mentors, guide both students and educators, and facilitate open communication between families and the institution.
+Their aim is to build a culture of trust, inclusivity, and continuous improvement.

 Characteristics and qualities of an educational leader